jachymb/jachymb.github.io/_posts/2025-04-17-hierarchical-distribution.md

 # Complication in real life business – forbidden product store combinations
 As I said the above is just a simplification:
-One of the obstacles in real life is that certain products should never be distributed to some stores.
+One of the obstacles in real life is that certain products should never be logistically distributed to some stores.
 Perhaps it requires a specialized type of storage (e.g. food has different requirements than electronics) the store is not equipped with, or perhaps it's a localization issue (e.g. when a product is localized to Czech only, it mustn't be sent to a Hungarian store.)